NON-PROFIT MANAGEMENT CONTEXT: MIDDLE EAST AND NORTHERN AFRICA

-Notably, nonprofit organizations working in the MENA region have faced the same procedures in complying with the regulations and tax systems.
-In this region, the tax authorities or services work with the NPO organizations to provide exemptions on the payment and filing tax returns.
-The lifting of tax levies for the international relief organizations in these regions has been attributed to a high number of humanitarian activities in the Middle East and Africa.
+Notably, nonprofit organizations working in the Middle East have faced the same procedures in complying with the regulations and tax systems.
+In these regions, the tax authorities or services work with the NPO organizations to provide exemptions on the payment and filing tax returns.
+The lifting of tax levies for the international relief organizations in these regions has been attributed to high number of humanitarian activities in Middle East and Africa.
 More institutions are preferring countries that have fewer restrictions on financial control and other regulations that may limit the implementation of social and economic projects.

+Other regulations include solicitation of funds within the regions covered or outside such areas.
 The institutions must understand and adhere to such policies to avoid creating tensions between countries.
 For instance, the civil wars prevalent in the Middle East determine which countries the NPOs should engage in seeking financial or material support.
 The self-regulation among these organizations is also recommended by experts and analysts due to the closed nature of their operations.
-While the governments have laws and rules that guide the operations of NPOs, such regulations only apply to general processes with control and management of internal activities left to the organizations to manage.
-The NPOs operating in the Middle East and Nothern Africa have shown high self-regulation levels leading to their success in meeting their goals and objectives.
+While the government have laws and rules that guide the operations of NPOs, such regulations only apply to general processes with control and management of internal activities left to the organizations to manage.
+The NPOs operating in Middle East and Africa have shown high self-regulation levels leading to their success in meeting their goals and objectives.

 Core Policy Postures

-The regulation policy frameworks have increased micromanagement of many nonprofit organizations and NGOs in the MENA region.
-Countries with unstable political systems have influenced the operations of these institutions through direct interference with their strategies and operations.
 Fundraising policies relating to the procedures and rules on raising resources for the various humanitarian projects have also impacted the capabilities of the NPOs.
-Most organizations are used to an environment where they solicit funds from various sources such as religious institutions, communities, and schools without dictation from the governments.
-The NPOs consider the restriction on collection of funds as the major challenge facing their operations in the Middle East and North African countries.
+Most organizations are used to an environment where they are free to solicit funds from various sources that may not be authorized by the governments such as churches, communities, and schools.
+However, most developing countries will limit the number of sources that the organizations can use to collate their funds thus impacting on the organizations of projects as well as the capacities to meet the targeted populations and regions.
+The NPOs cite the restriction on collection of funds as the major challenge facing their operations in the Middle East and African countries.
 The poor relationships among countries in these regions also reduce the number of donor and volunteers.

 Comparison with Standard Western Nonprofit Management Model

-According to Irwin, the standard Western nonprofit management model includes a board that is charged with the strategic running of the institution in the various regions selected as candidates for the humanitarian aid.
-The boards are usually composed of founders and major financiers.
-The structure of the board determines the success of the operations through the development of various committees that are charged with separate responsibilities that develop the mission, vision, and core values of the NPO.
-The effectiveness of this management model is founded on the composition of the critical committees that handle finance, program, planning, fundraising, and personnel activities.
-The implementation of this standard management model in the MENA region is affected by the local regulations and rules that govern both home-based and foreign NPOs.
+According to Irwin, the standard Western nonprofit management model includes a board that is charged with strategic running of the institution in the various regions selected as candidates for the humanitarian aid.
+The boards are usually composed of founders and major financiers of the institutions.
+The structure of the board determines the success of the operations though the development of various committees that are charged with separate responsibilities that cultivate to the mission, vision, and core values of the NPO.

 While the NPOs are not business entities, their management and operations should meet the requirements of profit organizations because they work with finances, personnel, infrastructure and other resources thus required to be responsible in terms of professionalism and financial control.
 The personnel and other human resources should include experts in employee relations, project management, accounting, management, coordination, risk management, and auditing to ensure that the operations of the institutions meet the required standards and can be comparable to business entities.

-The management of nonprofit organizations in Northern Africa and the Middle East has been subject to various internal and external issues that have impacted the execution of various projects and programs.
+The management of nonprofit organizations in Northern Africa and Middle East has been subject to various internal and external issues that have impacted the execution of various projects and programs.
 The nature of the political environment, religious systems, and the cultural background has affected the entry and presence of these NPOs.
-The political unrests in some countries in the Middle East and some parts of North Africa have also resulted in limited relief and humanitarian programs implemented in these regions.
+The notable civil wars in the Middle East and Some parts of North Africa has also resulted to limited relief and humanitarian programs implemented in these regions.
 However, the study has identified the key philanthropic aspects that have guided the success in improving the people lives and guarantying their human rights.

 Relief, improvement, social reform, and response principles are some of the humanitarian features that are considered in management and operations of the nonprofit organizations in the selected regions.
 Importantly, the regulatory framework by the home and host governments has also affected the organization and management of nonprofit institutions operating in North Africa and Middle East regions.
 These countries have facilitated a cordial environment for the institutions through a framework of policies and regulations that prevent maltreatment while affording them access to the government infrastructure and resources required in reaching most remote areas.

-The diversity of policies in the Northern Africa and parts of Middle East regions are considered the major influencer of humanitarian and relief organizations.
+The diversity of polices in the Northern Africa and parts of Middle East regions is considered the major influencer of humanitarian and relief organizations.
 The level of poverty that does not correspond to the value of available resources is used to shield more NPOs from accessing such countries.
-The mismanagement and misappropriation of natural resources due to poor political administration and instability create an economy with few wealthy individuals and many middle and low-income earners.
+The mismanagement and misappropriation of natural resources due to poor political administration and instability creates an economy with few wealthy individuals and many middle and low income earners.
 The analysis of the standard Western nonprofit management model compared the changes that the NPOs have made to ensure full assimilation in the targeted regions through understanding the local political, social, and economic systems.

 Anderson, Ronald.
 World Suffering and Quality of Life.
 New York: Springer, 2015